Dirosc7/se_project_aroundtheus/README.md

 Form Popup Modal: editing profile information, adding/deleting cards with images and titles unsing a link to photo and Forms are validated using javascript.
 Image popup for each card with Delete and Like button.
 Technologies

-Stack: HTML5, CSS3, flexbox, grid layout, BEM, Media queries, transition, JavaScript, DOM, Debugging Git, Figma, Form validation, OOP, Webpack
+Stack: HTML5, CSS3, flexbox, grid layout, BEM, Media queries, transition, JavaScript,  Debugging Git, Figma,

-Figma

 The website was made up according to the Figma layout requirements: